 Eating Meat on the Sirtfood Diet

-The Sirtfood diet is by far the BIG breakthrough food regime of 2016, and is absolutely the darling diet with the broadsheet press.
-If you haven’t heard of it yet, the headlines are that it includes red wine, chocolate and coffee.
+The Sirtfood diet was a breakthrough food regime a few years and was the darling diet with the broadsheet press at the time.
+If you missed it, the headlines are that it includes red wine, chocolate and coffee.
 Far less publicised and attention grabbing, (but equally good news in our opinion) is the fact that the answer to the question, ‘can you eat meat on the sirt food diet?’, is a resounding, yes.
 The diet plan not only includes a good healthy portion of meat, it goes on to suggest that protein is an essential inclusion in a Sirtfood-based diet to reap maximum benefit.
 We’re not advocating this as some meat heavy diet (we still remember the bad breath from Atkins), it’s actually very vegetarian friendly and caters for pretty much everyone, which is what makes it so sensible an option to us.

 So what is the Sirtfood diet?
 It was developed by nutritionists Aidan Goggins and Glen Matten, following a pilot study at the exclusive KX Gym, (Daniel Craig, Madonna and a whole host of other celebs are allegedly members) where they are both consultants in Sloane Square, London.
 Participants in the trial lost 7lbs in the first seven days, in what the authors call the hyper-success stage.
 The science behind Sirtfoods falls out of a study in 2003 which found that a compound found in red wine, increased the lifespan of yeast.
 Ultimately, this led to the studies which explain the health benefits of red wine, and how (if drank moderately) people who drink red wine gain less weight.